 You must not use this Website in any way that would be considered illegal under the laws of any state, federal or international law that applies to your use of this Website.
 Further, you must not use this Website to threaten, abuse, harass or harm anyone in anyway; you must not misrepresent your affiliation with a person or agency or impersonate a person or agency, including DMC Law or its staff; you must not upload content that infringes on the rights of others and you must not store any data on the Website.

 DMC Law’s Ownership Rights

-This Website is protected by trademarks and other proprietary rights and laws.
-DMC Law alone owns its copyrights to this Website’s layout, graphics, navigation design, source code, the collective and compiled copyrights in its databases, and all other content created by DMC Law employees, contractors, consultants, and contributors to this Website.
+This Website is protected by copyrights, trademarks and other proprietary rights and laws.
+DMC Law alone owns its copyrights to this Website’s content (including blog posts), layout, graphics, navigation design, source code, the collective and compiled copyrights in its databases, and all other content created by DMC Law employees, contractors, consultants, and contributors to this Website.

 You may not use or alter any of the information or content on this Website in any way, except that you may use the Website and print copies.
 Any print-outs from this Website must retain all copyright, trademark and other proprietary notices.

 You may not use DMC Law’s trademarks, service marks, or trade dress in any way, including in:

 - Services or products not owned by DMC Law,

 - A way that causes confusion or implies that DMC Law sponsors, endorses, or is connected to your own activities, products, or services,